U.S. Route 231 in Indiana: As US 231

 US 231 was first signed in Indiana in 1954; the whole length of US 231 was two-lanes.
 In Southern Indiana, the road has been widened from a two-lane surface road to a four-lane divided expressway.
 The expressway construction began in 2002 with a new bridge over the Ohio River; the state designated the old bridge near Owensboro, KY as SR 161.
 When the bridge was completed, traffic had to exit the expressway at the first exit on to SR 66.
 The expressway was built north towards Dale on all new terrain, with some of the old highway being signed as SR 161, SR 62, and the rest becoming county roads.
 US 231 was moved onto the expressway on March 15, 2011.
 In Northern Indiana, a new routing of US 231 around the south and west sides of the Lafayette/West Lafayette area opened September 13, 2013.
 Previously, US 231 entered downtown Lafayette from the south on 4th Street, passed over the Wabash River on the Harrison Bridge, then continued north and northwest in West Lafayette on Northwestern Avenue passing Purdue University, until merging with US 52.

 Future

-A project is planned that will put US 231 on a four-lane divided highway around Huntingburg and Jasper in the southern part of the state.
+A project is planned that will possibly put US 231 on a four-lane divided highway around Huntingburg and Jasper in the southern part of the state.
+However, the final routing has not been determined as of June 2022.

+Another project for US 231 is planned in Tippecanoe County, just northwest of West Lafayette.
+This road will be a four-lane divided highway, connecting the section of highway built in 2013 to I-65 and SR 43.There is no exact time for when this will be built.

+Indiana has invested in a strip of "electrified highway that could charge even the largest vehicles as they drive over it" on US 231.
+Research on the project is being conducted by Purdue University's Steve Pekarek, who says the technology could make a transition to electric vehicles more attractive.
+This segment of highway is in West Lafayette.